Last Updated July 26, 2022

 Do some research and start comparison-shopping for the items on your list.
 You can use websites like Earny to find the best deals.

 Earny tracks the prices of billions of products online and gives you access to see the price history of items you want to buy!
 Not ready to purchase?
 Add the item to your Earny Watchlist and get notified within minutes of when prices drop.

 PassionForSavings.com also put together an amazing list of back to school deals 2022 by store.

 There are a few cash back websites I like to use when purchasing things online.

 In general, the way these cash back websites work is you go to the cash back website and search the store you want to buy from online.
 Then click on that store.
 You are then redirected to that merchant’s website and you can shop as normal with your credit card, debit card, or gift card.

 You can use coupon codes and the site functions exactly as if you had not come through cash back website.
 After you complete your order, you will get cash back.

-Here are some of my favorite cash back websites:
+Here’s my favorite cash back website:

 Rakuten is best for general online shopping.
 Every quarter they will send you a check or you can get paid through PayPal.
 When you sign up right now and purchase something through eBates you will get $30.